-For spin exchange-pumped 3He, Rb spin relaxation is dominated by collisions with Rb atoms, 3He and N2, and to a lesser degree by wall interactions (Wagshul and Chupp, 1994).
-A surprising magnetic field dependence to the Rb-Rb relaxation process that decouples at relatively low fields of a few hundred gauss was discovered recently (Kadlecek et al., 1998).
+For spin exchange pumped 3He, Rb spin relaxation is dominated by collisions with Rb atoms, 3He and N2 and to a lesser degree by wall interactions [Wagshul and Chupp, 1994].
+Walker has recently discovered a surprising magnetic field dependence to the Rb-Rb relaxation process that decouples at relatively low fields of a few hundred Gauss [Kadlecek et al., 1998].
 This suggests a time scale much longer than characteristic of binary collisions between Rb atoms.
-Although the mechanism is not yet understood, it is clear that optical pumping at magnetic fields of a few kG can turn off the Rb-Rb collisions with the advantages of potentially higher Rb polarization or less laser power.
-These Rb-Rb collisions are generally less important than Rb-3He or Rb-129Xe collisions.
+Though the mechanism is not yet understood, it is clear that optical pumping at magnetic fields of a few kG can turn off the Rb-Rb collisions with the advantages of potentially higher Rb polarization or less laser power.
+Rb-Rb collisions are generally less important than Rb-3He or Rb-129Xe collisions.
 For 3He polarization, it is most effective to use high 3He density so that Rb-3He collisions dominate the Rb spin destruction rate.
 For 129Xe, spin destruction is so strong that the same is effectively true, though xenon densities are much lower.
 Therefore the laser intensity requirements are determined by the Rb-noble gas spin destruction rate Γ{SD} .

-There are good spin destruction collisions and there are bad ones.
+There are good spin destruction collisions, and there are bad ones.
 A good one, of course, results in a spin exchange to the noble gas nucleus.
-In a bad collision, the Rb atom loses its electron spin polarization to rotational angular momentum.
+In a bad collision, the Rb atom looses its electron spin polarization to rotational angular momentum.
 It turns out that the ratio of spin exchange to spin rotation varies significantly among the alkali-metal atoms.
-Rubidium is worse than K, by nearly an order of magnitude, though the spin exchange rate constants are apparently approximately equal (Romalis et al., 1998).
-This has become very important recently with the availability of high-powered LDA at 770 nm, the D1 wavelength for K. As long as it is practical to operate at temperatures of 250 °C, at which the density of K is sufficient for spin exchange to balance 3He relaxation, we can expect increased use of K as the spin exchange partner.
+Rb is worse than K, by nearly an order of magnitude, though the spin exchange rate constants are apparently approximately equal [Romalis et al., 1998].
+This has become very important recently with the availability of high powered LDAs at 770 nm, the D1 wavelength for K. As long as it is practical to operate at temperatures of 250° C at which the density of K is sufficient for spin exchange to balance 3He relaxation, we can expect increased use of K as the spin exchange partner.

-Radiation trapping is also a potential limitation to optical pumping in polarized targets (Holstein, 1947).
+Radiation trapping is also a potential limitation to optical pumping in polarized targets [Holstein, 1947].
 This occurs when the mean free path for the unpolarized photons is much less than the dimensions of the pumping vessel.
-The incident σ+ photons can be reemitted (i.e., resonantly scattered) and depolarized.
+The incident σ+ photons can be reemited (i.e. resonantly scattered) and depolarized.
 Each unpolarized photon can multiply scatter and depolarize many atoms and therefore radiation trapping can be thought of as an additional relaxation mechanism that is a function of incident laser power.
 Radiation trapping would limit the density of the mediating alkali-metal species in spin exchange pumped 3He targets.
-However, molecular N2 (Zeng et al., 1985; Chupp and Coulter, 1985) (for 3He) have been shown to mitigate radiation trapping effects effectively.
+However molecular N2 [Zeng et al., 1985, Chupp and Coulter, 1985] (for 3He) have been shown to effectively mitigate radiation trapping effects.
 At high magnetic field the Zeeman splitting of the $S{1/2}$ and $P{1/2}$ states causes the scattered photons to be off resonance and only very weakly absorbed in depolarizing transitions.
-The presence of N_2 or other molecular species quenches the $P{1/2}$ states nonradiatively, thereby reducing the branching ratio for radiative decay (i.e., resonant scattering) (Wagshul and Chupp, 1989).
+The presence of N2 or other molecular species quenches the $P{1/2}$ states non-radiatively reducing the branching ratio for radiative decay (i.e. resonant scattering) [Wagshul and Chupp, 1989].

-Assuming that the complication of radiation trapping has been practically eliminated, the steady-state solution to the rate equations predicts electron spin polarization and a time constant $(\gamma{\rm opt}(\vec{r}) + \Gamma{\rm SD})^{-1}$ that is typically milliseconds.
+Assuming that the complication of radiation trapping has been practically eliminated, the steady state solution to the rate equations predicts electron spin polarization and a time constant $(\gamma{opt}(\vec{r}) + \Gamma{SD})^{-1}$ that is typically milliseconds.

-$$P{S} = \frac{\gamma{\text{opt}}(\vec{r})}{\gamma{\text{opt}}(\vec{r}) + \Gamma{\text{SD}}}$$ (8)
+$$P_S = \frac{\gamma{opt}(\vec{r})}{\gamma{opt}(\vec{r}) + \Gamma{SD}}.$$ (8)